ZertoPublic/Z4K/docs/HowToDeployZerto.md

 ## Downloading the Zerto Operations Help Utility

--   To facilitate entering of Zerto operations commands, download the Help Utility.
+-   Download the Help Utility so you can enter Zerto operations commands.
 This is a bash script wrapper for the kubectl API extension.

--   To use the Help Utility, you first download then run the command, kubectl-zrt.
+-   To use the Help Utility, first download then run the command
+    ```kubectl-zrt```

--   To facilitate Zerto operation commands, on the Kubernetes platform, enter the following commands:
+-   To run Zerto operation commands, on the Kubernetes platform enter the following commands:

 ```
 wget https://z4k.zerto.com/public/kubectl-zrt